Multimodal Language and Graph Learning of Adsorption Configuration in Catalysis: Results and discussion

+The textual string input for CatBERTa training is derived from the relaxed structures in the Open Catalyst 2020 (OC20) and Open Catalyst 2020 Dense (OC20-Dense) datasets.
+For both CatBERTa-involved training and CrystaLLM fine-tuning, training and validation are conducted using texts sourced from DFT-relaxed structures.
+Specifically, for the first case, we convert the relaxed structures to string representations and use them for the training and validation process.
+For the latter case, we create CIFs for the relaxed structures, then use them to fine-tune CrystaLLM.

-In our methodology, both training and validation are conducted using DFT-relaxed structures, while our predictions are made on ML-relaxed structures.
-The rationale for this approach is grounded in the nature of DFT relaxation, which not only yields the relaxed structure but also directly provides the relaxed energy.
-Utilizing DFT relaxation for obtaining structures and then predicting their energies would be redundant and inefficient.
-To circumvent this, we apply the CatBERTa model to ML-relaxed structures, aligning with a more practical ML approach.
-These ML-relaxed structures, along with their DFT-calculated energies, are provided by the Open Catalyst Project Challenge 2023.
-The ML relaxation utilized models such as GemNet-OC, SCN, and eSCN.
-Our model's accuracy is evaluated on 920 ML-relaxed structures that have valid DFT energies.
+In the first case of graph-assisted pretraining evaluation, predictions are made on strings generated from ML-relaxed structures.
+These ML-relaxed structures, along with their DFT-calculated energy labels, are provided by the Open Catalyst Project Challenge 2023\cite{opencatalyst2023}.
+GemNet-OC, SCN, and eSCN are used for the ML relaxation process.
+The ML-relaxations are conducted on out-of-domain splits in the OC20-Dense dataset, yielding 11,508, 11,630, and 11,755 relaxed structures from each model, respectively.
+To obtain valid DFT energies, DFT single-point calculations were performed on ML-relaxed structures.
+These were prepared by the dataset provider and included in the publicly available dataset.
+Our model's accuracy is then evaluated using approximately 920 of these ML-relaxed structures with valid DFT energies.
 We quantify the uncertainty of our model’s predictions by calculating the standard deviation across predictions for structures relaxed using GemNet-OC, SCN, and eSCN.
-We conduct embedding and attention score analysis using the entire set of ML-relaxed structures, which encompasses a range from 11,508 to 11,755.
-This analysis is performed irrespective of whether these structures have verified DFT energies.
+Their individual results are listed in Supplementary Table S5.
+For embedding and attention score analysis, we use the entire set of ML-relaxed structures, ranging from 11,508 to 11,755, regardless of whether these structures have verified DFT energies.
+Details about the data split are shown in Supplementary Section S2.

-Graph-assisted pretraining, a core component of our framework, is designed to enable knowledge transfer from graph embeddings to text embeddings.
-We select EquiformerV2 as a graph encoder since it shows excellent performance with the OC20 dataset\cite{equiformer,equiformerv2}.
-The CatBERTa model serves as a text encoder, producing text embeddings.
-These text embeddings are then projected to match the dimensions of the graph embeddings.
-A contrastive loss is applied to increase the similarity between these two types of embeddings, with the graph encoder frozen.
-This approach is inspired by the contrastive language-image pretraining (CLIP) method \cite{clip}.